tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-4.md

 - #7 creates a new &lt;li> with the text "GeoCities" and appends it to the end of the list.
 - #8A creates a new  &lt;li> and a new "Facebook" &lt;a>, and appends the &lt;a> to the &lt;li>
 - #8B gets a reference to the "Google" &lt;li> (note the cool CSS selector and the `.parentNode` property), and then inserts the "Facebook" &lt;li> *before* it.
-- That cool selector is a CSS3 *substring matching attribute selector* - read up on those here: https://www.w3.org/TR/css3-selectors/#attribute-selectors
+- That "cool" selector is a CSS3 *substring matching attribute selector* - read up on those here: https://www.w3.org/TR/css3-selectors/#attribute-selectors

 **Load the page into a browser, you should now see the 2 new list items, one of which is a functioning link to Facebook:**